AMHembrough/Credit_Risk_Analysis/README.md

 # Overview of the analysis:

-The purpose of this analysis was to oversample a credit card credit dataset from LendingClub, a peer-to-peer lending service company, using two algorithms, the RandomOverSampler and SMOTE, and to undersample the same credit card credit dataset using the ClusterCentroids algorithm.
+The purpose of this analysis was to predict high risk loans using a credit card credit dataset from LendingClub, a peer-to-peer lending service company.

+To do this, we employed 6 machine learning models.
+- First, we oversampled the credit card credit dataset using two algorithms, the RandomOverSampler and SMOTE.
+- Next, we undersampled the same credit card credit dataset using the ClusterCentroids algorithm.
-After oversampling and undersampling, we used a combinational approach of over- and undersampling using the SMOTEENN algorithm.
+- We then used a combinational approach of over- and undersampling using the SMOTEENN algorithm.

-We then used two machine learning models, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+- Lastly, we employed two machine learning models, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 # Results